MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

     :::image type="content" source="~/assets/images/apps-in-meetings/assign-spot.png" alt-text="Screenshot shows the Assign spot check box for the participant 3 in the scene studio.":::

 1. Select **Save > View in Teams** to quickly test your scene in Teams.
    A scene only app and is created and you can view the app and app package .json file in  **Apps** page in the Teams Developer Portal.
 You can test and try out scenes from the Scene studio.
-A screen opens in you Teams to add the scene app you've created.
+A screen opens in your Teams to add the scene app you've created.

 1. Select **Add**.